About the AAA Annual Meeting

 Host cities for the annual meeting must be able to accommodate the need for adequate amounts of meeting space and offer unique outlets for social and academic activities such as restaurants, museums and community centers within walking distance to host hotels.
 Host cities and properties must also abide by guidelines set by the AAA Executive Board.

-The following four AAA Executive Board Motions affect where the AAA and it Sections MAY hold meetings.
+The following three AAA Executive Board Motions affect where the AAA and it Sections MAY hold meetings.

 - AAA staff responsible for negotiating and administering meeting venue contracts shall "strongly prefer" meeting facilities whose staff are represented by a union.